Damalas: Business, diaspora, and modern legacy

-The Damalas family has remained one of the most prominent in Chios, as attested by many historians, including Konstantinos Amantos and Nikos Perris.

-In 2012, Anastasia Damala formed the philanthropic Antonios Damalas Foundation which hosts intellectual seminars on the sciences, philosophy, current events and history.
-These events are held in an 8-story building in Piraeus that is owned by the family and houses conference halls, a library, museum and chapel.
+In 2012, Anastasia Damala formed the philanthropic Antonios Damalas Foundation hosting seminars on the sciences, philosophy, current events and history.
+These events are held in a private building in Piraeus owned by the family, which houses conference halls, a library, a museum, and a chapel.
 The foundation also has operations in Chios, within one of their ancestral homes, directly across from the ruins of the Kamenos Pyrgos estate.
 Notably, this home is on land that has been held since their Zaccaria ancestors acquired it and constructed Kamenos Pyrgos.

-From the early 1990s until 2024, Spyros Dimitrios "Jim" Damalas (1951–2024), established himself as a pioneering figure in sustainable tourism, known for his significant contributions to Costa Rica's eco-friendly hospitality industry.
-He founded Greentique Hotels and established the renowned Si Como No Resort, Spa, and Wildlife Refuge.
-His commitment to environmental conservation and community engagement earned him numerous accolades, including the Rainforest Alliance Sustainable Standard-Setters Award.
-Through his large presence in the conservation community, he made notable connections, such as his friendship with Jimmy Buffett, who wrote a chapter about meeting Damalas in his book "A Pirate Looks at Fifty."

-Genealogical tree showing the legitimate patrilineal descent from Martino Zaccaria up to the modern-day Damalas.

-In 2023, a genealogical study was undertaken on the agnatic descendants of Martino Zaccaria, lord of Chios and Damalà, whose marriage to Jacqueline de la Roche founded the Zaccaria de Damalà branch in the Principality of Achaea.
+In 2023, a genealogical study was undertaken on the agnatic descendants of Martino Zaccaria, Lord of Chios and Damalà, whose marriage to Jacqueline de la Roche founded the Zaccaria de Damalà branch in the Principality of Achaea.

 In 2024, the family’s legal, dynastic and nobiliary background was examined in the book Achaean Disputes: Eight Centuries of Succession Conflicts for the Title of Prince of Achaea, a study authored by legal scholar Ugo Stornaiolo S.

 According to Stornaiolo, based on the historical succession practices of the family, which follows the Salic law tradition, the seniormost male-line descendant of Martino is the family’s legitimate head, and based on the 2023 genealogical findings, he designates Constantine Zaccaria de Damalà (b.
 1992) in this capacity.

+Public return and heritage activities

+Following a 2023 genealogical review that documented the survival of the senior line, the family formally re-established its presence in Greek civic and religious spheres in 2026.
+Represented by the current head of the lineage, Constantine Zaccaria de Damalà, this institutional return was marked by engagements renewing the dynasty's historical ties to the region.
+In Syros, a formal reception by the Municipality of Syros-Ermoupolis to establish philanthropic frameworks prompted local historians to verify the neoclassical Damalas Mansion as the authentic residence that hosted King Otto and Queen Amalia during their 19th-century state visits.
+In Piraeus, the family renewed its traditional patronages when the board of the Omilos Ereton—the Balkans' oldest sporting institution, founded by Pavlos Damalas in 1885—welcomed Constantine to accept dynastic endowments.

+The family's dual religious heritage was subsequently commemorated in late June, when the municipality invited Constantine to participate in Ermoupoli's bicentennial celebrations.
+During this visit, the regional hierarchs of both churches held audiences to recognize the lineage.
+This included an audience with Metropolitan Dorotheos II of the Orthodox Church of Greece, which honored the legacy of Royal Commissioner Nikolaos Damalas, and a reception by the Roman Catholic Diocese of Syros.
+The Diocese formally celebrated the long preservation of the family's Latin-Genoese identity until the turn of the 19th century and reaffirmed its historical alliances with the Holy See, specifically citing the campaigns of King Martino Zaccaria and the papal protections extended to Prince Centurione III in exile.